Fr\'echet Mean Set Estimation in the Hausdorff Metric, via Relaxation

 Second, we note that it is also natural to consider relaxation rates in the even slower class $\Theta(n^{-1/2}(\log n)^{1/2})$.
 From some heuristic calculations, we believe that such rates may lead to finite-sample concentration bounds for relaxed empirical Fr\'echet mean set estimators.
 However, we expect that the finite-sample concentration of the $cn^{-1/2}(\log n)^{1/2}$-relaxed empirical Fr\'echet mean set estimators will be such that the choice of pre-factor $c > 0$ depends intricately on the geometry of $(X,d)$.
 This should be contrasted with the case of relaxation rates in $\Theta(n^{-1/2}(\log \log n)^{1/2})$, where the dependence of the consistency of the $cn^{-1/2}(\log \log n)^{1/2}$-relaxed empirical Fr\'echet mean set estimators depends somewhat coarsely on the geometry of $(X,d)$.

-Third, we again discuss the differences between the $\sigma_p(\mu) > 0$ and $\sigma_p(\mu) = 0$ regimes.
-As we have already noted, our results are comprehensive for the case of $\sigma_p(\mu) > 0$, but we expect that the case of $\sigma_p(\mu) = 0$ should be much more complicated.
-We leave as an open question how to impose other reasonable conditions such that one can cleanly characterize the weakly and strongly $\dhaus$-consistent relaxation rates under the assumption $\sigma_p(\mu) = 0$.
+Third, we pose the open question of comparing the two-step estimator with respect to the unrelaxed empirical Fr\'echet mean set estimator, in the uniqueness setting.
+As the experiments in Section~\ref{sec:phylo} below show, the two-step estimator provides a quite conservative estimate of the population Fr\'echet mean set.
+As such, it would be of interest to try to prove a rigorous notion which quantifies its ``inefficiency'' if uniqueness is assumed a priori.

 Finally, we emphasize that the analysis used to prove our main results will likely be applicable to other settings.
-Indeed, we believe that, in any non-convex stochastic optimization problems whose objective is a sum of IID objectives, one should be able to apply relaxation at a rate of $\Theta(n^{-1/2}(\log \log n)^{1/2})$ in order to get almost sure Hausdorff convergence of the empirical set of minimizers to the population set of minimizers.
+Indeed, consider the case of non-convex stochastic optimization where the objective function is a sum of IID objectives.
+According to \cite[Theorem~7.31(c)]{RockafellarWets}, there always exists a sufficiently slow $\varepsilon_n\to 0$ such that the set of $\varepsilon_n$-relaxed empirical minimizers converges (in a particular sense) to the set of unrelaxed population minimizers; while their result is totally deterministic, our results suggest that the randomness imposes a remarkable degree of regularity on the problem, in the sense that the fastest possible sufficiently slow relaxation rate should generically be $\Theta(n^{-1/2}(\log \log n)^{1/2})$.
+We welcome subsequent work which makes this idea precise.